Education

 Exploring Management Options:

-Education empowers parents to choose personalized solutions, such as customized spectacles, Ortho-K lenses, or low-dose atropine eye drops.
+Education empowers parents to choose personalized solutions, such as customized spectacles or contact lenses, Ortho-K lenses, or low-dose atropine eye drops.

 Regular Eye Screenings: